forax/loom-fiber/README.md

 - If you want to play with the internals, the class `Continuation` is hidden thus `--add-exports java.base/jdk.internal.vm=ALL-UNNAMED` should be added to the command line.

+## AsyncScope

+This repository also contains a high-level structured concurrency construct named [src/main/java/fr/umlv/loom/structured/AsyncScope.java](AsyncScope) that is a proposed replacement to the more low level `StructuredTaskScope` currently provided by the OpenJDK loom repository.

 ## Loom actor framework

 At some point of the history, this project was containing an actor system based on loom.